Arimo94/Uncertainty-aware-neural-diagnostics/README.md

 ## 📝 Cite
-If you find the contents of this repository helpful, please consider citing the papers mentioned in the related work section.
+If you find the contents of this repository helpful, please consider citing the papers mentioned in the [📚 Related Work](#-related-work) section.
 ## 🤝 Contributing
 We welcome contributions to the project, and we encourage you to submit pull requests with new features, bug fixes, or improvements.
 Any form of collaboration is appreciated, and we are open to suggestions for new features or changes to the existing codebase.
 Feel free to [email us](mailto:armanmohammadi7394@gmail.com) if you have any questions or notice any issues with the code.